 Accountability in Complex Organizations: World Bank Responses to Civil Society

-Executive Summary — What difference has civil society activism made to the World Bank?
+Overview — What difference has civil society activism made to the World Bank?
 More specifically, how and to what extent have civil society actors furthered the accountability of the World Bank to its constituents?
 The case of the World Bank is important for 2 main reasons: The Bank has not only been a major target of civil society activism, but it has also been comparatively responsive in developing various forms of engagement with civil society, possibly more than any other multilateral institution.
 This paper describes key accountability challenges facing the institution and reviews accountability mechanisms currently in place at 4 different organizational levels.
 It then explores efforts from civil society groups to increase accountability, and notes the successes and failures of these reform efforts.
 Key concepts include:

 - At 2 fundamental levels—board governance and staff incentives—the potential for more meaningful accountability is greatest.
 Yet the deep structure of the World Bank remains largely unchanged.

 - The success of civil society in increasing accountability in the World Bank has largely been at the project and policy levels.

 - Civil society actors have been far less active in improving accountability at the staff level of the World Bank, especially in terms of altering the incentive structure for staff promotion.

 - The gaps in accountability at the level of board governance are perhaps the widest and least addressed, despite considerable attention from civil society.